Bekodo/munin-viewer/README.md

 memory=memory-day.png
 ```

-In file services.ini add the list of servers in the discart_servers section to remove view
+In file services.ini add the list of servers in the discart_servers section to remove them from of view
 ```
 [discard_servers]
 loalhost